bimurto/home/src/data/about.md

   only played games and watched movies on that.

 - After my SSC, we moved to Dhaka with my parents for my and my sister's education.
 My father got transferred to another district, but we stayed in Dhaka.
-I got admitted in the best Higher Secondary College in Bangladesh **Notre Dame College**.
+I got admitted in the best Higher Secondary College in Bangladesh Notre Dame College.

-- I got my first phone after joining **Notre Dame College**.
+- I got my first phone after joining Notre Dame College.
 It was a BenQ branded phone with media playback support and a .3MP camera.
 I spent my 2 years by studying, doing quizzes, getting repeats in physics lab and making friends.

 - After my Higher Secondary Exam, I studied too hard for getting a chance to admit to the best engineering university in